-The Domestic Quarantine Communications Program also provides for the production of the booklet Australian Interstate Quarantine: A Travellers Guide which is distributed across Australia in hard copy.
+The booklet Australian Interstate Quarantine: A traveller’s guide is distributed across Australia in hard copy.
 This is a widely used publication available at ports, check points and visitor information centers nationally.

 Please note that this is a general guide for private interstate travellers and online traders.
 Commercial importers and exporters must consult with state quarantine authorities for full information.

 And remember, requirements may change as new pests, diseases and weeds are detected.